Kartik-T29/PBL/README.md

 *   **Search Functionality:** Search for movies by title, genre, or keywords.
 *   **Popular Movies:** Displays a list of the most popular movies on page load.
 *   **Movie Details:** View detailed information for each movie in a modal pop-up.
-*   **ML Prediction (Placeholder):** A form to input movie details and get a predicted success score. *Note: The prediction logic is currently a placeholder and needs to be implemented.*
+*   **ML-Powered Predictions:** Input movie details (budget, genre, etc.) to get a predicted revenue, ROI, and success score from a trained linear regression model.

 ## How to Run the Application